adnilsson/Bank2YNAB4/README.md

 2. Data stored locally, with the option of uploading to Dropbox.

 The new, web-based YNAB follows a monthly supscription model.
-Paying $7 to make my monthly budged just does not make sense to me.
+Paying $7 to make my monthly budget just does not make sense for me.
 Also, I don't want to be forced to store all my bank data in their servers.

 ## Installation